nf-core/viralmetagenome/docs/customisation/databases.md

 You can then add the `<YOUR_DB_NAME>/` path to your nf-core/taxprofiler database input sheet.

-:::tip{title="Expected files in database directory"}
+:::tip{title="Expected files in database directory" collapse}

 - `kraken2`
   - `opts.k2d`